Historic Fairy Caves

 - 2011 Added the Soaring Eagle Zip Ride

 - 2012 Added the Cliffhanger Roller Coaster, the Wild West Express family roller coaster and the Mine Wheel Ferris wheel ride

 - 2013 Expanded the Historic Fairy Caves Tour and added six new gondola cabin cars to the Iron Mountain Tramway

 - 2014 Added the Glenwood Canyon Flyer and more free entertainment, including the Cowboy Camp and the Blacksmith Shop

-- 2017 Added the Haunted Mine Drop, new melodrama, remodeled plaza and groups area
+- 2017 Added a new melodrama, remodeled plaza and groups area

 - 2019 New, detachable Glenwood Gondola opens in March, replacing the former tramway.